ropensci/aorsf/README.md

 ### Partial dependence (PD)

-Partial dependence shows the expected prediction from a model as a function of a single predictor or multiple predictors.
+Partial dependence (PD) shows the expected prediction from a model as a function of a single predictor or multiple predictors.
 The expectation is marginalized over the values of all other predictors, giving something like a multivariable adjusted estimate of the model’s